smo043/nextjs-13-app-dir-mui5/README.md

+Material UI has included this example in their repository.
+This repository is now being archived.
+Please use the example from this link - https://github.com/mui/material-ui/tree/next/examples/material-ui-nextjs-ts

 # Next.Js 13 App Router and MUI5

 This guide will provide instructions for using MUI5 with latest Next.js App Router.